p1p3/angular2-electron-resin/README.md

 Apply the above settings in the "Fleet Configuration" panel (if applying it for the all devices withing your application), or "Device Configuration" panel (if applying it for a single device).

-### WHY THIS TEMPLATE

-Achieving kinda-smooth desktop application display on a devices like the raspberrypi is hard.
-This project aims to provide a quickstart template.

-### WHY FLUXBOX

-We did a lot of researches and tests with several window managers.
-[Fluxbox](http://fluxbox.org/) ended up being the most balanced between minimum footprint and features

 ### URL LAUNCHER config via ENV VARS
 *__!!!
 Please note that since `0.1.0` the `bool`-based env vars dropped `true` / `false` strings in favour of `0` / `1` ones. !!!__*